viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 description: "Try Viam by using the Viam SDK to make your rover move in a square."
 ---

-Hopefully, by now you have had a chance to play around with the Viam Rover a bit, and now you are ready to control the rover using some real code!
+Hopefully you have had a chance to play around with the Viam Rover a bit, and you are now ready to control the rover using some real code!
-In this tutorial, we will introduce you to the Viam SDK so that you can write code in either Python or Golang to make your Viam Rover move in a square.
+In this tutorial, we will introduce you to the Viam SDK (software development kit) so that you can write code in either Python or Golang to make your Viam Rover move in a square.
 This is a great way to get a feel for what it's like to write code to control your robots using Viam.

 <img src="../img/try-viam-sdk/image1.gif" alt ="Overhead view of the Viam rover showing it as it drives in a square." width="100%"><br>

 ## How to install a Viam SDK

-In this step, you are going to install either the [Viam Python SDK](https://python.viam.dev/) (Software Development Kit) or the [Viam Golang SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#section-readme) on your local computer.
+In this step, you are going to install either the [Viam Python SDK](https://python.viam.dev/) or the [Viam Golang SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#section-readme) on your local computer.
-We recommend that you get the Viam SDK setup before your reservation starts.
+We recommend that you get the Viam SDK set up before your reservation starts.
-This ensures that you can maximize the amount of time you have using the Viam Rover.
+This way, you can maximize the amount of time you have using the Viam Rover.

 Use whichever programming language you are most comfortable with.